Ironikus/email-encoder-bundle/readme.txt

 Example: me@myemail.com will be converted to hgulo@foggy.email - Your website visitor will see hgulo@foggy.email on your website instead your real email.
 Once they send an email to this address, it gets automatically forwarded to your inbox.

 = Compatibilities =
 * The plugin works with mostly any theme and plugin.
-Some special ones needed special treatment.
-Doen below you can learn more about that.
+Some special ones need special treatment.
+Down below you can learn more about that.
 * Compatible with the Maintenance plugin from WP Maintenance
 * Divi Theme is fully integrated as well
 * Jetpack Image carousel is compatible as well